I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Dole is Cancelled

 By the 1790s, the Tichborne Dole event was getting a bit rowdy.
-All sorts of unsavoury people were turning up for the handout – beggars, vagabonds, even a travelling fair.
+All sorts of unsavoury people were turning up for the handout―beggars, vagabonds, even a travelling fair.
 In 1791, the family doled out 1,700 loaves of bread.
-When the bread supply was exhausted, a tradition developed of giving two pennies to those who missed out on the bread.
-One year about £8 was dispensed, suggesting a crowd of almost 2,000 on top of those who received a loaf of bread.
+When the bread supply was exhausted, a tradition developed of giving two pennies to those who missed out on the loaves.
+One year, about £8 was dispensed, suggesting a crowd of almost 2,000 on top of those who received a loaf of bread.

 Local folk were not happy about the flood of ne’er-do-wells descending on their village for freebies.
 So, the Tichborne Dole came to an end in 1796; it’s not clear whether this was at the order of the family or a magistrate.